OpenGeoHub/spatial-prediction-eml/docs/spatial-3D.md

 Variables most important for explaining distribution of the target variable (based on the variable importance) seem to be soil depth, annual day time temperature and travel time to cities.
-If we plot the travel time to cities vs Pb concentrations, we can clearly see that Pb is negatively correlated with travel time to cities:
+If we plot the travel time to cities vs Pb concentrations, we can clearly see that Pb is negatively correlated with travel time to cities (a log-log linear relationship):

 ```r